joist-framework/joist/README.md

 # Joist

-NOTE: This branch contains the next available version (2.0.0) and is available under the "alpha" tag.
+NOTE: This branch contains the next available version (2.0.0) and is available under the "beta" tag.
 Nightly builds are available under the "canary" tag.

 A foundation for libraries and applications.